razvanmarinescu/brain-coloring-website/README.md

 For any issues, please email me: razvan (at) csail-mit-edu (replace dash with dot).
 The website template is open-source and adapted from the grayscale template: https://startbootstrap.com/themes/grayscale/.
 It is published under the free, MIT license.

+## Features

+* Ideal starting template for serving results from research models
+* Central hosting on a server means users don't have to install the software (BrainPainter)
+* Interfaces with docker application
+* Launches parallel processes for computational speed-up
+* Simple, customizable template served with Flask

 ## Prerequisites